Glock 20 Threaded Barrel: Types and Benefits

 Reduced Recoil: Attaching a muzzle brake and other similar tools can be done on a threaded barrel.
 All these tools reduce recoil and other forms of movement from the firearm when shooting.

-Installing the threaded barrel on a Glock 20 is quite simple, but precautions need to be taken that this barrel fits that specific Glock model.
+Installing a threaded barrel on a Glock 20 is quite simple, but precautions need to be taken to ensure that the barrel fits that specific Glock model.
 Many barrels are available in the aftermarket, and installation can be done by a gunsmith if needed.

 Things to Know Before Purchasing Threaded Barrel